An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Related Work

-Another line of research explores applying the GNN-based approach to understand distributed spatial-temporal data in FL.
-To achieve an accurate traffic forecasting performance, Zhang et al.~\cite{ZhangIoT22} introduces GNN-based models that exploit the spatial correlations of the traffic graph in the FL-based system.
-Zhang et al.~\cite{ZhangTII21} follows this work in traffic prediction and proposes an attention-based spatial-temporal GNN model under FL settings, which reports a good result in the traffic speed prediction task.
-Meng et al.~\cite{MengKDD21} proposes a federated spatial-temporal model which explicitly encodes the underlying graph structure using GNN under the constraint of cross-node FL.
+Another line of research explores applying the GNN-based models to understand distributed spatial-temporal data in FL.
+To achieve an accurate traffic forecasting performance, Zhang et al.~\cite{ZhangIoT22} introduce GNN-based models that exploit the spatial correlations of the traffic graph in the FL-based system.
+Zhang et al.~\cite{ZhangTII21} follow this work in traffic prediction and propose an attention-based spatial-temporal GNN model under FL settings, which reports a good result in the traffic speed prediction task.
+Meng et al.~\cite{MengKDD21} propose a federated spatial-temporal model which explicitly encodes the underlying graph structure using GNN under the constraint of cross-node FL.
 This model can ensure the data generated locally remains decentralised without extra computation cost at the distributed edge devices.
 Compared with these, we propose to conceptualise the spatial-temporal correlation into an inter-intra graph learning module, from which both inter-dependencies among spatial dimensions and dynamic temporal changes can be better encoded into the embedding space.